habitat-sh/on-prem-builder/README.md

 *Important*: Make sure that the certificate files are named exactly `ssl-certificate.key` and `ssl-certificate.crt`.
 If you have procured the certificate from a different source, rename them to the prescribed filenames, and ensure that they are located in the same folder as the `install.sh` script.
 They will get uploaded to the Habitat supervisor during the install.

 *Important*: If you get authentication failures with a self-signed cert, you may need to either update the cert package that the habitat services are using (in the `/etc/systemd/system/hab-sup.service` file), or modify the hab `core/cacerts` package (in the `/hab/pkgs/core/cacerts/...` folder) to add your self-signed cert chain to the `cert.pem` file.
 Restart the hab services with `systemctl restart hab-sup` after updating the cert file.
+The latest version of the on-prem Builder services will also look for certificates in the `/hab/cache/ssl` directory - you may copy any self-signed certificates to that directory if needed.

 ## Setup